American Options with Last Exit Times: A Free-Boundary Approach: Introduction

-With the aid of the classic pricing theory, the pricing problem posed above can be formulated into a precise mathematical form:

-where $\tau$ is the exercise time, $\theta=\sup\{t\in[0, T]: X_t\geq L\}$ is the last exit time and $K>0$ is the strike price.
-Additionally, we assume that $K>L$.
-By invoking the theory of \textit{enlargements of filtrations} studied by Mansuy and Yor \cite{MansuyandYor} and Nikeghbali \cite{Nikeghbali}, problem \eqref{VCIC1} can be further reduced to an equivalent optimal stopping problem without the presence of last exit time; for which, the classic method proposed in \cite{PeskirandShiryaev} can be partially applied.
-The resulting gain function in the finite-time formulated problem is semi-continuous, time-dependent with its partial derivatives being singular at certain point.
+To overcome this challenge, we employ the theory of \textit{enlargements of filtrations} studied by Mansuy and Yor \cite{MansuyandYor} and Nikeghbali \cite{Nikeghbali}.
+Using the associated Az\'{e}ma supermartingale, the original problem can be transformed into an equivalent optimal stopping problem without explicit reference to the last exit time.
+The resulting gain function in the finite-time formulation is semi-continuous and time-dependent with partial derivatives being singular at certain points.
+These features prevent a direct application of standard free-boundary techniques developed in \cite{PeskirandShiryaev}.

-From the perspective of present work, the argument particularly consistent to the main result presented here is that by Peskir and Shiryaev \cite{PeskirandShiryaev}.
-Their work is able to provide a rather systematic methodology in a step-by-step fashion to tackle a wide range of optimal stopping problem associated with the American contingent claim valuation.
-Other useful references are \cite{DuToitandPeskirandShiryaev2008, DuToitandPeskir2009, GloverandPeskirandSamee2011}.
-In particular, the time-dependent reward problem was also studied in DuToit, Peskir and Shiryaev \cite{DuToitandPeskirandShiryaev2008, DuToitandPeskir2009}, Glover, Peskir and Samee \cite{GloverandPeskirandSamee2011}.
-A somewhat different approach to verify the regularity the optimal stopping boundary was developed by De Angelis \cite{Deangelis2015}.
-A treatment of the falling-apart smooth-fit condition was given by Qiu \cite{Qiu2016}, Detemple and Kitapbayev \cite{DetempleandKitapbayev2018}.
+Our work is most closely related to the methodology developed by Peskir and Shiryaev \cite{PeskirandShiryaev}, which provides a systematic framework for a wide range of optimal stopping problems associated with the American contingent claims.
+While their framework covers a broad range of Markovian and time-dependent reward structures, the presence of a last exit time introduces additional structural features that fall outside the classical setting.
+In particular, the combination of a non-stopping time and the induced irregularity of the gain function leads to a non-standard optimal stopping problem that requires further analysis.
+Other relevant references include \cite{DuToitandPeskirandShiryaev2008, DuToitandPeskir2009, GloverandPeskirandSamee2011}.
+In particular, the time-dependent reward problems have been studied by DuToit, Peskir and Shiryaev \cite{DuToitandPeskirandShiryaev2008, DuToitandPeskir2009}, Glover, Peskir and Samee \cite{GloverandPeskirandSamee2011}.
+A different approach for verifying the regularity of the optimal stopping boundary can be found in \cite{Deangelis2015}, while the breakdown of the smooth-fit condition has been studied in \cite{Qiu2016, DetempleandKitapbayev2018}.

+The main contributions of this paper are as follows. \begin{enumerate} \item First, we provide a rigorous reformulation of the pricing problem as an optimal stopping problem via the associated Az\'{e}ma supermartingale, thereby eliminating the explicit dependence on a non-stopping random horizon.

+\item Second, we develop new analytical arguments to characterise the continuation and stopping regions in the presence of a time-dependent, gain function with singular derivatives, a setting where classical smooth-fit and regularity arguments fail.

+\item Third, we establish monotonicity and continuity properties of the optimal stopping boundary under suitable conditions, overcoming the lack of smoothness of the gain function.